Last Updated on July 25, 2021

 This unit works with EU and UK microchips.
 Please note that microchips with only 10 digits, lettered characters, even those starting with 977xxxxxxxxxxxx and 98514xxxxxxxxxx are currently incompatible with this microchip cat flap.

 READ NEXT: Pet products for your home

-- This PetSafe microchip cat flap can be installed anywhere in walls, main and back doors
+- Can be installed anywhere in walls, main and back doors.

-- Great night lock mechanism keeps your cats indoors during the night.
+- Night lock mechanism keeps your cats indoors during the night.

 READ NEXT: The best automatic cat feeder you can buy